nambroise/Aws-resume-platform/README.md

 - Terraform for infrastructure as code

 ## What I Built
-I redesigned the traditional Cloud Resume Challenge into an AWS Resume Platform focused on automation, scalability, and production-style deployment.
+I dessigned a AWS Resume Platform focused on automation, scalability, and production-style deployment.

 ## Skills Demonstrated
 - AWS cloud architecture